 The Level 2 in art and design photography course is a general art and design program aimed at young people who have a specific interest in developing photography skills.
 The core units in this course are general art and design focused, so all studetns will be expected to develop their drawing skills, research artists and designers work and develop a portfolio of work and sketchbooks.
 As the course developes students will then develop more specialist skills as an introduction to photography.
-This will include dark room skills, digital photography and photographic manipulation using a reange of creative techniques.

 What will I study?